The Empathy Challenge: Teaching & Practicing Empathy

 Remind everyone about some of the principles of the activity.
 “As groups discuss, we’re striving to practice curiosity and empathy.
 As we do, it matters that we are patient with one another.
 Let’s make this a space to trust one another and share openly – to suspend our judgment beyond the surface of what we see.
 Let’s remember the human experience is complex and unique for all of us, and let’s see beyond the tip of the iceberg to understand each other more deeply.”

 After a few minutes, have the group come back together.
 Ask if there are any volunteers willing to share what was learned during discussions.
-Ask the group if anyone would like to write (on the next section) what their group now believes about ___ after watching.
+Ask if any group would like to write (on the next section) what their group now believes about ___ after watching.

 Now begin to read one of ____’s written stories that helps to dive even deeper into _____’s life.
 Ask the group how everyone’s perspectives have shifted now that they’re learning even more beyond what we saw in the video.
-You can create a fourth section on the board to write these responses, if you’d like.
-(Remember: each person’s story will have 2-4 different written stories that are searchable on the betterworlded.org/stories page.
+Use the fourth section on the board to write these responses.
+(Remember: our new friend’s video will have 2-4 different written stories that are searchable on the betterworlded.org/stories page.
 You can choose one (or all) that seems to fit best for your discussion!)

-Share an example of how you will incorporate empathy into your life starting today (Example: “I will strive to talk to ____ on the way home and learn about ___’s life.
-In the past, I haven’t ever asked!”).
+Share an example of how you will incorporate empathy into your life starting today (Example: “I will strive to talk to ____ on the way home and wonder and learn about ___’s life.
+In the past, I haven’t ever asked or acted on my wonder!”).
 Share how the group can hold you accountable for doing so.
 Now ask the group to share in this with you by writing ways they will suspend judgment and engage in a new Learning Journey!
 (You may find it helpful to reference the “why are the videos wordless?” section here, either as a preparation tool or to share with your group as you discuss the power of seeking understanding beyond what we initially see and think.)

 Reflect and write some ideas on how to incorporate empathy into the daily practice of our classroom, of our various classes, and in our entire lives.
 How can we better identify when empathy is lacking and help the people around us grow to be more empathetic people?
 How can we exhibit this value in everything we do?
 Encourage the group to explore the Humanity Unit to dig in deeper, or use this unit as a foundational resource in future discussions around these themes.